pedrofreitaas/guess_the_player/README.md

 Uses "https://futdb.app/" 's API, to retrieve info about FIFA's player's cards.

-The goal is to make a game where the user has to get what is the name of the player in the card, with the less info possible.
+Uses localStorage to save what have been given to the user.

+Has a system to allow tips only after a period of times.

+Reset's the game if the user gets the player's name right.
 ```

 ## 🛠 Languages: